tuplejump/stargate-core/docs/source/query.rst

 .. topic:: Properties

 	* *type :lucene*
-	* *field*: The default value on which this lucene query is being made
+	* *field*: The default value on which this lucene query is being made.
 	* *value*: The lucene query using query parser syntax.

 Match